Discover the most beautiful hiking trails in southern Germany

 Adventure & Mo is a family outdoor blog on which you can find hiking tips and excursion destinations for the area around Salzburg and Berchtesgaden.

 We would like to thank all travel bloggers for their hiking suggestions in Germany.
 A great collection of hikes has come together.
 Let yourself be inspired and use their information for your own hikes in these beautiful places.
-This Hiking in Germany are worth exploring.
+This hiking trails in Germany are worth exploring.

 Well, who is interested in hiking trails in southern Germany?